jasonlau/Wordpress-User-Meta-Manager/readme.txt

 == Changelog ==

+= 3.1.5 =
+Fixed a bug in the Unique Value feature.

 = 3.1.4 =
 Made some changes to the UI.
 A pro extension is now available to extend this plugin.
 Due to some complaints I received, the free version is now limited to 100 users.